syncfusion-content/javascript-docs/js/TreeGrid/Paging.md

 {% endhighlight %}

-You can also find the demo for TreeGrid with pager template [here](http://js.syncfusion.com/demos/web/#!/bootstrap/treegrid/paging/pagertemplate)
+You can also find the demo for TreeGrid with pager template [here]( http://js.syncfusion.com/demos/web/#!/bootstrap/treegrid/paging/pagertemplate)

 The below image displays TreeGrid with paging template.
 ![](/js/TreeGrid/Paging_images/Paging_img2.png)

+## Pagging - Touch Option

+While using TreeGrid in touch device environment, there is an swipe option to turn the page when paging is enable.

+Swipe Left -  When we perform swipe action towards left on TreeGrid cell element the next page get display.

+Swipe Right – Similarly, when we perform swipe action towards right on TreeGrid cell element the previous page get display.

+The following code example describes how to enable multiple selection in TreeGrid.

+{% highlight js %}
+$("#TreeGridContainer").ejTreeGrid({
+    //...
+    allowPaging: true,
+    isResponsive: true,
+});
+{% endhighlight %}